February

 Finding Your Clinical Voice

 Best for: New clinicians who feel like they're performing in session rather than being themselves.
-Also helpful for anyone experiencing imposter syndrome or struggling to find their footing after mimicking a supervisor's style that doesn't quite fit.
+Also helpful for anyone experiencing imposter syndrome or struggling to find their footing.

 Access ResourceDepression Screening Quick Reference

-This two-page reference guide helps addiction counselors screen for depression alongside substance use — because treating one while ignoring the other rarely works.
-It includes the PHQ-2 quick screen, signs of Seasonal Affective Disorder (which peaks in February and often gets missed), additional assessment questions to ask beyond the standard screening, and clear guidance on when to escalate or refer.
+This two-page reference guide helps addiction counselors screen for depression alongside substance use.
+It includes the PHQ-2 quick screen, signs of Seasonal Affective Disorder (which peaks in February and often gets missed), additional assessment questions, and clear guidance on when to escalate or refer.
 Designed to be printed and kept within reach during sessions.

-Best for: Addiction counselors who want a simple, practical tool for catching depression that may be driving or complicating substance use — especially during post-holiday and winter months when SAD peaks.
+Best for: Addiction counselors who want a simple, practical tool for catching depression that may be driving or complicating substance use — especially during post-holiday and winter months.

 Access ResourceCultural Humility Check-In

 5 questions.
 2 minutes.
 No judgment.
-A quick self-reflection tool for clinicians to assess their cultural humility practices during Black History Month (and beyond).
+A quick self-reflection tool for clinicians to assess their cultural humility practices during Black History Month and beyond.
 Covers learning habits, office materials, assessment practices, and local resource awareness.
 Answer for yourself, bring it to supervision, or use it to start a team conversation.
-Cultural humility isn't a destination — it's a practice.

 Access Resource💬 Bring to Supervision This Month